 Take the first step towards becoming an Industrial Mechanic (Millwright).
-This first-level apprenticeship program is delivered in a compressed time frame from September 27, 2021 to January 21, 2022.
+This first-level pre-apprenticeship program is delivered over a total of 18 weeks from June 3 to October 4, 2024.

 In addition to fulfilling the requirements needed to continue in an apprenticeship (pending employer sponsorship), participants will also receive three micro-credentials and a paid placement.

-This pre-apprenticeship program is funded by the Ministry of Labour, Training and Skills Development (MLTSD) to develop more skilled tradespeople in response to Ontario’s shortage of skilled workers.
+This pre-apprenticeship program is funded by the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) to develop more skilled tradespeople in response to Ontario’s shortage of skilled workers.

 - The funding includes your tuition, hand tools, Personal Protective Equipment (PPE), and all learning resources